fujitsu/oss-patches-for-a64fx/Spack/README.md

 git clone https://github.com/spack/spack.git
 . spack/share/spack/setup-env.sh
 ```
-If you use Fujitsu Compiler and MPI, edit compilers.yaml and packages.yaml in ~/.spack.
+In order to use FUJITSU Software Compiler Package or Fujitsu Development Studio, edit compilers.yaml and packages.yaml in ~/.spack.
 See "Examples" section for detail.

 2. Install applications
+Specify "%fj" to use fcc, FCC and frt.
 ```
 spack install [appname]@[version] %fj
 ```